phpro/zf-mail-manager/README.md

+> ## Repository abandoned 2020-11-27
+>
+> This repository has been archived since we are not using it anymore internally.
+> Feel free to use it AS-IS, we won't be providing any support anymore.

 # Mail Manager
 This package provides an easy-to-use mail-manager for ZF2 that lets you focus on creating your mails.
 Every e-mail is a class that you can configure based on your own needs.